sympy/sympy/doc/src/tutorials/biomechanics/biomechanics.rst

    >>> force_on_O = me.Force(O, k*P.pos_from(O) + c*P.vel(N))
    >>> force_on_O
-   (O, (c*v(t) + k*x(t))*N.x)
+   (O, (c*Derivative(x(t), t) + k*x(t))*N.x)

-Our final goal with muscle modeling is to generate the forces and torques a single musculotendon model applies to a set of rigid bodies, for example those rigid bodies that model a skeletal system.
+Forces that a single muscle and tendon applies to a set of rigid bodies will be the primary output of the musculotendon models developed further in this tutorial.

 Pathways
 ========

 Muscles and their associated tendons wrap around the moving skeletal system and other muscles and organs.
-This imposes the challenge of determining the line of action of the forces the muscle produces on the skeleton and organs it touches.
-We have introduced the :obj:`~sympy.physics.mechanics.pathway` package to help manage the specification of the geometric relationships to the forces' lines of action.
+This imposes the challenge of determining the lines of action of the forces that the muscle and tendon produce on the skeleton and organs it touches.
+We have introduced the :obj:`~sympy.physics.mechanics.pathway` module to help manage the specification of the geometric relationships to the forces' lines of action.

-Our spring-damper example above has the simplest line of action definition and we can use a :obj:`~sympy.physics.mechanics.pathway.LinearPathway` to capture establish that.
-First provide the two points which the force will have equal and opposite application to:
+The spring-damper example above has the simplest line of action definition so we can use a :obj:`~sympy.physics.mechanics.pathway.LinearPathway` to establish that line of action.
+First provide the two endpoints where the force will have equal and opposite application to and the distance between the points and the relative speed between the two points are calculated by the pathway with :obj:`~sympy.physics.mechanics.pathway.LinearPathway.length` and :obj:`~sympy.physics.mechanics.pathway.LinearPathway.extension_velocity`.
+Note that a positive speed implies the points are moving away from each other.
+Also note that the formulation handles the case where :math:`x` is positive or negative.

 .. plot::
    :format: doctest